Tooth Extraction in McKinney, TX

 Post-Appointment

 We ask that you bite down on the gauze to help stop the bleeding in the first few hours after your procedure.
-The pressure also speeds up blood clot formation and reduces the risk of a dry socket.
+The pressure also expedites blood clot formation and reduces the risk of a dry socket.
 Once the bleeding has stopped, you can remove the gauze from the extraction site.

 Recovery Instructions